What's it all about?

 When the students use the ink pad, they should take care to roll their fingers across the paper, otherwise they will only achieve a black smudge.

-We found that it was surprisingly easy to work out whose prints belong to whom (unless they were cheating, of course).
-If you want to avoid cheating, the 'Police Officer' should code the latent prints.
+We found that it was surprisingly easy to deduce the owner of each set of prints (unless they were cheating, of course).
+If you want to avoid cheating, the ‘Police Officer’ should code the latent prints.

 Highly flammable liquid and vapour.
 Causes serious eye irritation.
 May cause drowsiness or dizziness.
 Repeated exposure may cause skin dryness and cracking.